 A key source for the infamous Trump-Russia dossier is charged with lying to the FBI

-A Russian national who was a key source of information used in the 2016 dossier of allegations about former President Donald Trump's alleged ties to Russia has been arrested and indicted for allegedly lying to the FBI.
+A Russian national who was a key source of information used in the 2016 dossier of allegations about Donald Trump's alleged ties to Russia has been arrested and indicted on accusations that he lied to the FBI.

 Igor Danchenko was taken into custody Thursday morning as part of special counsel John Durham's investigation into the origins of the FBI's Trump-Russia probe.
-He's been charged with five counts of making false statements.
+Danchenko has been charged with five counts of making false statements.

-Danchenko, 43, was a primary source of information for the so-called Steele dossier, a collection of reports compiled by former British spy Christopher Steele.
-The dossier contained salacious claims about Trump as well as allegations that people within Trump's orbit were conspiring with Russia to win the 2016 U.S. presidential election.
+The 43-year-old was a primary source of information for the so-called Steele dossier, a collection of reports compiled by former British spy Christopher Steele.
+The dossier contained salacious claims about then-candidate Trump as well as allegations that people within Trump's orbit were conspiring with Russia to win the 2016 U.S. presidential election.

-Steele provided the information he'd collected to the FBI during the 2016 campaign.
+Steele provided the information he had collected to the FBI during the 2016 campaign.
 The bureau later used some of the information in the dossier to get surveillance on a former Trump campaign adviser, Carter Page.

 The FBI interviewed Danchenko several times in 2017 about the information he had provided Steele.
 According to the indictment, Danchenko lied to the FBI in those interviews about his sources.